llvm/mlir-www/website/content/getting_started/_index.md

 `git`, [`ninja`](https://ninja-build.org/), and a working C++ toolchain (see [LLVM requirements](https://llvm.org/docs/GettingStarted.html#requirements)).

+Alternatively, if you're using a Debian or Ubuntu system, you can use [apt.llvm.org](https://apt.llvm.org/) to install packages for your distro; you can even install development snapshot packages (see [Install development branch](https://apt.llvm.org/#install_dev) at the same site).

 As a starter, you may try [the tutorial](docs/Tutorials/Toy/Ch-1.md) on building a compiler for a Toy language.